Deep Identity-aware Transfer of Facial Attributes: Experimental Results

 \subsection{Results on other real facial images}

-To assess the generalization ability, we train the DIAT models on CelebA and then use them for attribute transfer on other real facial images from LFW and PubFig.
+To assess the generalization ability, we use the DIAT models learned on CelebA to other real facial images from the website \emph{iStock}.
 Each test image is first aligned with the 5 facial landmarks, and then input to the DIAT models.
-Here we consider one local (i.e., "mouth$\_$open") and one global (i.e., "gender") attribute transfer tasks.
-Fig.~\ref{mouth} and Fig.~\ref{gender} present the transfer results on the two tasks, which clearly validate the generalization ability of our models to real facial images.
+Taking \emph{mouth open} and \emph{gender transfer} as examples, Fig.~\ref{other} gives the transfer results on 15 images for each task, clearly demonstrating the generalization ability of our models to other real facial images.